Welcome to Let’s Get Lost, home of The Lost Supper Club!

 I have been cooking and baking professionally and just for the sheer pleasure of it for nearly 30 years, and writing and publishing recipes since 2013.
 But, since launching the Let’s Get Lost newsletter in early 2024, I’ve connected with a quickly growing community of people who may be scattered all over the world but who’s kitchens we would all feel welcome in.

-I am also a regular contributor to the FoodStack Library, an incredible resource for food writers and recipe creators on Substack and a treasure trove for everyone who loves food and wants to learn more about the people behind the recipes.
+I am also a cookbook author and a regular contributor to the FoodStack Library, an incredible resource for food writers and recipe creators on Substack and a treasure trove for everyone who loves food and wants to learn more about the people behind the recipes.

 A few thoughts about paid subscriptions